-Stranding surveys are conducted in the fish ladder during turn-out events.
+Stranding surveys were conducted in the fish ladder during turn-out events.
 When the fish ladder is in operation and one of these events occurs, the fish ladder becomes dewatered and the potential exists for steelhead and Pacific lamprey to become stranded either between the Denil plates or in resting pools of the fish ladder.
-A biologist is present and conducts surveys when these operations occur by walking the length of the ladder searching for any stranded fish as the ladder dewaters.
-Dip nets and buckets are used to rescue any stranded fish.
+A biologist was present and conducted surveys when these operations occurred by walking the length of the ladder searching for any stranded fish as the ladder dewatered.
+Dip nets and buckets were used to rescue any stranded fish.

-Fish ladder stranding surveys are also conducted during maintenance activities to visually survey for steelhead and Pacific lamprey that could become stranded.
-If a fish is observed in the Denil sections of the ladder, it is captured with a dip net, placed in a bucket and relocated to an appropriate location based on its life stage.
+Fish ladder stranding surveys were also conducted during maintenance activities to visually survey for steelhead and Pacific lamprey that that might become stranded in the fish ladder during these activities.
+If a fish was observed in the Denil sections of the ladder it was captured with a dip net, placed in a bucket and relocated to an appropriate location based on its life stage.